-$$E(t^B) = (1 - \alpha)E(t^). \tag{3}$$
+$$E(t^B) = (1 - \alpha)E(t^).$$ (3)

-Proposition 2 The expected settlement time in the presence of court bias, $E(t^B)$, is decreasing in α .
-In addition $\frac{\partial^2 E(t^B)}{\partial n \partial \alpha} \geq 0$.
+Proposition 2 The expected settlement time in the presence of court bias, $E(t^B)$ , is decreasing in $\alpha$ .
+In addition $\frac{\partial^2 E(t^B)}{\partial n \partial \alpha} \ge 0$ .

 P roof.
-It follows immediately from (3) and the fact that $\partial E(t^)/\partial n \leq 0$.
+It follows immediately from (3) and the fact that $\partial E(t^)/\partial n \leq 0$ .

-The fact that $E(t^B)$ is decreasing in α suggests that the pro-patent bias associated with the introduction of CAFC facilitated early settlement agreements.
+The fact that $E(t^B)$ is decreasing in $\alpha$ suggests that the pro-patent bias associated with the introduction of CAFC facilitated early settlement agreements.
 The intuition is that propatent bias reduces the uncertainty about damage awards and thus diminishes the impact of asymmetric information on the bargaining process.
 It is interesting to note that it is not the direction of bias that affects settlement delay in our model, but the reduced uncertainty that bias entails.
-Any bias would reduce settlement delay as long as it reduces the variance of the distribution of damages.6 This result is essentially the same as Proposition 5 in Bebchuck (1984).
-What the direction of the bias (pro-patent in our model) does is to affect the terms of the settlement agreement, increasing the patentee's expected payoff.7 In the context of cumulative innovation, the settlement terms are important because they determine the structure of innovation incentives for initial and follow-on invention, as Green and Scotchmer (1995) and Scotchmer (1996) have shown.
+Any bias would reduce settlement delay as long as it reduces the variance of the distribution of damages.
+What the direction of the bias (pro-patent, in our model) does is to affect the terms of the settlement agreement, increasing the patentee's expected payoff.
+In the context of cumulative innovation, the settlement terms are important because they determine the structure of innovation incentives for initial and follow-on invention, as Green and Scotchmer (1995) and Scotchmer (1996) have shown.
 In this paper we do not take a normative position on court bias (either pro- or anti-patent).
 We study only how such bias affects bargaining delay and thus technology diffusion.